Justia Lawyer Rating

 Throughout these stages, having a skilled Los Angeles DWI defense lawyer can significantly influence the outcome of your case by challenging evidence, negotiating plea deals, and ensuring your rights are protected.

-Factors for Guilt in a DUI Case
+Factors for Guilt in a L.A.
+DUI Case

 If your BAC was unknown or registered as lower than .08, you might not be off the hook quite yet.
 You could still face charges for DUI if you can be proven to have met specific criteria: